thetophat990/Reddit_TTS_Clip_Maker/README.md

 After this step, Be sure to correctly configure MoviePy, specifically be sure to install and set the paths to [imagemagick](https://www.imagemagick.org/script/index.php) and [FFMPEG](https://ffmpeg.org/), more info can be found [here](https://moviepy.readthedocs.io/en/latest/install.html)

-After this, you should place some video files in the `backround_video` folder, the videos can be any size, while any video codec should work, not that only `.mp4` files have been tested
+Finally, you should place some video files in the `backround_video` folder, the videos can be any size, while any video codec should work, not that only `.mp4` files have been tested

 ## Acknowledgements